alan-turing-institute/environmental-ds-book/book/index.md

 ::::{grid}
 :::{grid-item-card}
-:link: notebooks/context.md
+:link: about.md
-Scope and technologies 🪄
+Read our scope and technologies 🪄
 :::
 :::{grid-item-card}
 :link: publishing/guidelines.md